nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_1_line_total.md

 # Total Hourly Calls Distribution

-*Total Hourly Distribution* for the queues selected in the working hours.
+*Total Hourly Distribution* for selected queues during working hours.

 The line graph shows the total number of calls entered the queues